-- Include exercises in your routine which work large muscle groups (bench press, back rows, squats).
+- Include exercises in your routine that work large muscle groups (bench press, back rows, squats).

-- Some training days should include heavier weights, even if it means cutting down on the number of times (reps) you can lift this weight.
+- Include heavier weights on some training days, even if it means cutting down on the number of times (reps) you can lift this weight.

 - Make sure your workout includes at least three sets of each exercise.

 - Give your body at least one day (preferably two) to rest and recover before working the same muscle group again.

 - Fuel your body with adequate food and water to support your workouts.
 Maximal testosterone increases occur when fully hydrated.

 Other workout methods such as cardio/endurance or high-intensity-interval training have proven to be effective in increasing testosterone levels as well.
 Some other factors to consider are age and body weight, both of which are negatively correlated with testosterone and, thus, may make increasing testosterone levels more difficult.
 For example, testosterone levels in men drop approximately one to two percent each year, making it harder to maintain body hair, a high sex drive, and other functions regulated by testosterone.
 Testosterone levels could also be affected by diseases in the testes, the pituitary gland, or the hypothalamus.
 Depending on your reasons for wanting to increase or decrease testosterone levels, there may be more than one option for doing so.
 For example, therapies are clinically available to help boost testosterone levels, though many have adverse effects.
 If you’re concerned that you’re experiencing symptoms of low or high testosterone, it's wise to consult your health care provider to determine the best course of action.

 Originally published Oct 01, 1993